canalplus/rx-player/doc/api/Player_Errors.md

 - `"INTEGRITY_ERROR"`: An integrity-checking mechanism in the RxPlayer detected that there was an error with some loaded data.
-Such mechanism can be triggered for example when the `checkMediaSegmentIntegrity` `transportOptions` is set to `loadVideo`.
+Such mechanism can be triggered for example when the `checkMediaSegmentIntegrity` option is set on the `loadVideo` call.

 - `"NONE"`: The error cannot be characterized.